neung123/SKE-Restaurant/README.md

-# SKE-Restaurant by Pornpavee Seri-umnuoy
+# ske-restaurant by Pornpavee Seri-umnuoy

 A command line interface for a simple food ordering application.

-[please run this code in IntelliJ for perfect space]